Syd Wachs has been working in the literary and visual arts industries since 2008.

 Working with people of countless demographics has propelled Syd to embrace creativity as the heart of learning, as well as a crucial tool to transcend language and cultural barriers.

-Syd is currently based in the United States and Asia, where they have lived since 2012.
+Syd is currently based in the US, New Zealand, and Asia.

 I’ve been living in Asia since 2012.
 Most of that time was in Hong Kong.